 The UAB Department of Ophthalmology offers Alabama’s only ophthalmology residency program.
 As part of a large academic medical community, this program provides residents robust training opportunities.

 The department is based in the UAB Callahan Eye Hospital.
-A modern, superbly equipped facility, Callahan Eye Hospital has a 12-bed inpatient ward, a busy outpatient surgery center, a 24-hour eye emergency room, and nine operating suites.
-The hospital also houses a laser center and is outfitted to perform all types of laser procedures including refractive surgery.
+A modern, superbly equipped facility, Callahan Eye Hospital has a 12-bed inpatient ward, a busy outpatient surgery center, a 24-hour eye emergency room, ophthalmic laser center, and nine operating suites.

 - Corneal disease

 - Pediatrics and strabismus

 In total, the Department of Ophthalmology operates 7 outpatient clinic locations that service more than 58,000 outpatient visits per year.
 In addition to attending clinics, residents rotate through the following hospital clinics, all located within a five-block radius::